jman717/log4js-tagline/README.md

 log4js-tagline is an extension of the node logging package log4js.
 Tags can be created and used independently or in combination with other tags.
+Tag are counted and the output can be turned on and off.
 Included tag appenders:

 * route - to display path or service name